SynteLang/SynteLang/README.md

 	in 1/6
 	osc
 	lt 1/3
-	out b
+	out a
 	in 480hz
 	sino
 	out c
 	in 440hz
 	sino
 	+ c
-	mul b
+	mul a
 	mix

 Although not perticularly musical, this simple necklace illustrates mixing two signals and gating them (turning on and off) with a third signal which is a pulse wave.
-The `pulse` function can be used instead to gate a signal by a variable width. `slew 150` could be added before `out b` to smoothen the pulse for a less clicky sound.
+The `pulse` function can be used instead to gate a signal by a variable width. `slew 150` could be added before `out a` to smoothen the pulse for a less clicky sound.

 **Euclidean Rhythm**
 >